Lesson: Gap analysis for training

 • Striving learners: Provide additional scaffolding by breaking down the gap analysis process into smaller, manageable steps.
 Use visual aids, such as flowcharts to illustrate the process.
 Pair them with peers for collaborative exercises to build confidence and understanding.

-• Recommended reading: This lesson plan is based on the article Gap analysis for media training, which we recommend trainers read before adapting this lesson plan for your own purposes.
+• Resource recommendation: Remind trainers of the recommended reading: This lesson plan is based on the article Gap analysis for media training, which we recommend trainers read before adapting this lesson plan for your own purposes.

 Related article